-Percentage of global consumers who say that they have become more conscious about their mental wellbeing as a result of COVID-19 1.
+Percentage of global consumers who say that they have become more conscious of their mental wellbeing as a result of COVID-191.

 To help alleviate mental health issues, consumers are actively seeking mood and energy-boosting foods that can provide clarity and home comfort in stressful times.

 This coincides with the accelerated growth of snacking around the world.
 Snacks with immunity and mood-boosting claims have experienced rapid growth in popularity in the last four years, with a 21% increase in global snack bar launches which contain immunity and similar health benefits6.

 COVID-19 has resulted in many changes to our daily activities.
 Unprecedented global lockdowns, social distancing and the desire to save money have forced consumers to alter their consumption behaviours and create new ones.
 Food and drink products are supporting consumer desires to lead healthier lifestyles, from being physically active to looking out for their mental wellbeing.